MicrosoftDocs/cpp-docs/docs/standard-library/slice-class.md

 - A total length, or number of elements in the `slice`.

-- A stride, or distance between subsequent indices of elements in the `valarray`.
+- A stride, or distance between the indices of elements in the `valarray`.

 If the set defined by a `slice` is the subset of a constant `valarray`, then the `slice` is a new `valarray`.
 If the set defined by a `slice` is the subset of a nonconstant `valarray`, then the `slice` has reference semantics to the original `valarray`.
 The evaluation mechanism for nonconstant `valarray` objects saves time and memory.